whiteout-io/mail/README.md

 ### Building

-You can download a prebuilt bundle under [https://github.com/whiteout-io/mail-html5/releases](https://github.com/whiteout-io/mail-html5/releases)
+You can download a prebuilt bundle under [releases](https://github.com/whiteout-io/mail-html5/releases) or build your own.

 Required packages: nodejs, npm: